rahulkapoor90/This-is-Clickbait/README.md

 # This is Clickbait
-*Want to try this?
-[Install it from the Chrome Web Store]().
-Special thanks to Saurabh Mathur.
+* Special thanks to Saurabh Mathur.

 ![](https://i.ytimg.com/vi/pHNbitDDW3A/maxresdefault.jpg)